 HOLIDAY FUNDING PARTNERSHIP

 The Holiday Funding Partnership is a group of local organizations who collaborate annually to provide funding and support to community-based programs during the holiday season.
-Partners consist of County of Humboldt Maternal, Child, and Adolescent Health; First 5 Humboldt; Green Diamond Resource Company; Humboldt Area Foundation; Humboldt Association of Realtors; Humboldt Redwood Company; McLean Foundation; Pacific Gas and Electric Company; St. Joseph Health Humboldt County; St. Joseph Health Community Partnership Fund; Patricia D. and William B. Smullin Foundation; and Union Labor Health Foundation.
+Partners consist of First 5 Humboldt; Green Diamond Resource Company; Humboldt Area Foundation; Humboldt Redwood Company; McLean Foundation; Pacific Gas and Electric Company; St. Joseph Health Humboldt County; St. Joseph Health Community Partnership Fund; Patricia D. and William B. Smullin Foundation; and Union Labor Health Foundation.

 Grants of up to $2000 will be awarded to programs that provide food and/or clothing to benefit children, families, and seniors in need during the holidays.

-Applications for the next grant round will be available in September 2014.
-For more information about the Holiday Funding Partnership grant opportunity please contact Jill Moore, Program Coordinator at (707)442-2993x314 or e-mail
+For more information about the Holiday Funding Partnership, please contact Lynn Langdon, Grants Coordinator at (707)267-9914 or e-mail